odoo/odoo/doc/howto/howto_website.rst

 the difference is simply that new databases can be created either in "demo" mode or in "no demo" mode.
 In the former case, the database will be preloaded with any demo data configured in the installed module.

-.. todo:: need to create a new DB again?

 A brief and incomplete introduction to the OpenERP administration
 -----------------------------------------------------------------